-T-Mobile acquires Mint, partially owned by Ryan Reynolds
+Bellevue-based T-Mobile acquires Mint, partially owned by Ryan Reynolds

 Mint founders David Glickman and Rizwan Kassim will stay on at T-Mobile after the transaction is complete to manage the brands.
 Reynolds, meanwhile, will remain in his creative role for Mint.

-The actual price of the deal will depend on Ka’ena Corp.’s performance during certain periods before and after the closing.
+The actual price of the deal will depend on Ka’ena’s performance during certain periods before and after the closing.
 The transaction is targeted to close later this year.

-T-Mobile, based in Bellevue, Washington, became one of the country’s largest cellphone service carriers in 2020 after buying rival Sprint.
+T-Mobile became one of the country’s largest cellphone service carriers in 2020 after buying rival Sprint.